Yeast Infections During Pregnancy: Causes, Symptoms, and Treatment

 When should I contact my doctor?

 If you are experiencing the symptoms described in this article, call your doctor now.
-Yeast infections have similar symptoms of other infections, such as STD’s.
-Proper diagnosis every time you experience these symptoms is vital for the most effective, immediate treatment, or your condition may worsen.
+Yeast infections have similar symptoms of other infections, such as STDs.
+Proper diagnosis every time you experience these symptoms is vital for the most effective, immediate treatment, or your condition may worsen/not go away.

-If you see no improvement within three days, or if symptoms worsen or come back after treatment, you should contact your health provider again.
+If you see no improvement within three days, or if symptoms worsen or come back after treatment, you should contact your healthcare provider again.

 Compiled using information from the following sources: